 Visit Linville Caverns

 Linville Caverns is a must-see destination for teens visiting Asheville.
+They have officially reopened after the hurricane!
 Located in the Blue Ridge Mountains, this natural cave system is home to some of the most interesting underground formations in the region.

 The Linville Caverns are filled with stalactites, stalagmites, and other unique rock formations that have been formed over millions of years.
 Visitors can take a guided tour of the cavern.
 Linville Falls is also close by, and a trip out here makes a great day trip near Asheville with teenagers.